-My case was “Administratively Closed” on March 3, 2012 but I was back to being an undocumented immigrant.
-Later that summer I obtained D.A.C.A (Deffered Action) since I met the requirements.
+My case was “Administratively Closed” but I was back to being an undocumented immigrant.
+Later that summer I obtained DACA since I met the requirements.
 This executive action opened the doors to a bigger window of opportunity as far as my work and education.
 At this point I thought I was never going to deal with immigration officers again in my life, but little did I know that…

-Forwarding to a few years later… I obtained a job working for the Consulate of Mexico in Utah as part of the “Consular Protection” department and one of my responsibilities was obtaining “Humanitarian Visas” for the family members of Mexican nationals who were hospitalized and in critical conditions so that they could come take care of them or to say their farewells.
+Forwarding to a few years later… I obtained a job working for the Consulate of Mexico and one of my responsibilities was obtaining “Humanitarian Visas” for the family members of Mexican nationals who were hospitalized and in critical conditions so that they could come take care of them or to say their farewells.
 I was able to now work with DHS (Department of Homeland Security) & CBP.
-I was able to get a visa for 86 families.
+I was able to get a visa for close to 100 families.

 I was also in charge of sending deceased bodies to Mexico as we know that many of us don’t feel like this is our home and some want to be buried “en la tierra que nos vio nacer” so I would work with funeral homes and immigration officers from both the U.S. and Mexico.

-I recently stopped working for the Mexican government to focus 100% on my app “DACA Scholars” that informs undocumented and DACAmented students of scholarship opportunities and my personal education.
+I recently stopped working for the Mexican government to focus 100% on my app that informs undocumented and DACAmented students of scholarship opportunities and my personal education.
 It is very interesting to see how all of these agencies changed my life one way or another.
 From agents who tried to deport me and threaten my family, to officers that have helped me and guided me through rough times.
 It has been a roller coaster with the government but now I am able to use this information and my experience to help others who may need help as they navigate through this crazy and complex immigration system.
-Crazy thing is now I am attending college like I originally planned even if it is a couple years later and I am majoring in Homeland Security and Emergency Management.
 I hope to one-day work for the Embassy of Mexico or the United Nations but I am also happy being an Apptivist and helping my community in a local level.